 In February 2020, the Treasury Laws Amendment (Combating Illegal Phoenixing) Act 2020 (Cth) (Phoenixing Act) was passed by Parliament which introduces amendments to the Corporations Act 2001 (Cth).

 The Phoenixing Act is aimed at assisting regulators and liquidators to combat illegal phoenixing activities, by prohibiting directors from resigning and then improperly backdating resignations to avoid personal liability.

-The date of resignation can only be backdated by application to ASIC or the Court after the 28 day period if they can prove that the director did in fact resign on the purported date.
-Applications to ASIC must be made within 56 days of the stated resignation date whilst applications to the Court can be made within 12 months of the resignation date or a later time allowed by the Court.
+The date of resignation can only be backdated by application to ASIC or the Court after the 28 day period if it can be proven that the director did in fact resign on the purported date.
+Applications to ASIC must be made within 56 days of the stated resignation date whilst applications to court can be made within 12 months of the resignation date or a later time allowed by a court.

-This change will help to ensure that outgoing directors remain accountable for decisions that were made whilst they were a director of the company by preventing outgoing directors from backdating their resignations in an attempt to shift responsibility to any incoming or remaining directors of the company.
+This change will help to ensure that outgoing directors remain accountable for decisions that were made whilst they were a director of a company by preventing outgoing directors from backdating their resignations to shift responsibility to any incoming or remaining directors of the company.

 The Act also includes measures that seek to prevent directors from resigning where it would leave the company without a director.
 There are limited exceptions, including that:

 - the company is being wound up or is under external administration; or

 - the director never consented to the appointment.

 Burke Lawyers can provide assistance with lodging an application to change the cessation date of a director (and providing reasons) or you need advice regarding director resignations or any other related circumstance our commercial lawyers can help.
 Our commercial lawyers are experts in Corporate Law, Business Law and Commercial Law.
 Contact us today on +61 3 9822 8588 or email HERE to find out how we can help you.